hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 We will simulate a simple atomic system of an ideal gas, such as helium, in two dimensions, to minimize complex technical details that may require specialized expertise.
 As our main focus, Numba CUDA will be used to accelerate the computationally demanding kernels, including the particle-particle interactions and time integration.

-MD simulation can be broken down into four main components:
+MD simulation can be broken down into four main steps:

 1. **System initialization** initializes the state of our collection of particles and choosing simulation settings.
 2. **Atomic interactions** calculates the interactions between the particles, which determine how particles move in response to forces.
 3. **Time integration** determines how the particles move over time via solving Newton's equations of motion for each particle.
 4. **Data collection:** saves a subset of the information which must be periodically extracted for on-the-fly or later analysis.

-In the “System initialization” section, we will allocate the necessary arrays on the GPU.
+In the system initialization step, we will allocate and initialize the necessary arrays on the GPU memory.
-In the “Atomic Interactions” and “Time Integration” sections, we will implement CUDA kernels to compute the forces and update the particles, respectively.
+In the atomic Interactions and time Integration steps, we will implement CUDA kernels to compute the forces and update the particles, respectively.
+Finally, the last step transfers data to the host for further analysis.
 The flowchart below illustrates how the various components of MD simulations fit together.

 <figure style="width:40%" class="align-center">